 fee-for-service basis without any government funding.
 The cost for this

 activity is borne by the student or their employer.
-For example, of the 4.2
+Of the 4.2 million students

 million were enrolled in courses outside the school system that were